Generalizing Adam to Manifolds for Efficiently Training Transformers: Introduction and Related Work

-What would make these extra terms in the loss functional and the associated hyperparameters redundant would be optimization on spaces that satisfy the associated constraints automatically \cite{becigneul2018riemannian, li2020efficient, kong2022momentum,lin2023simplifying}.
+What makes these extra terms in the loss functional and the associated hyperparameters redundant is optimization on spaces that satisfy the associated constraints automatically \cite{becigneul2018riemannian, li2020efficient, kong2022momentum,lin2023simplifying,lezcano2019cheap}.
 Such spaces are in many cases \textit{homogeneous spaces} (see \cite[Chapter 11]{o1983semi} and \cite[Chapter 17]{frankel2011geometry}), a special class of manifolds.
-Homogeneous spaces that are important for neural networks are the Stiefel manifold, the symplectic Stiefel manifold and the symplectic Grassmann manifold \cite{bendokat2021real,gao2022optimization}.
-Regarding point (i), it will be shown in \cref{transformer} that optimization on spaces that preserve orthonormality can enable training, or speed it up in other cases (see \cite{kong2022momentum}).
-For point (ii), the case when the network has to be imbued with physical properties, optimizing on manifolds can be inevitable.
-This is crucial for ``symplectic autoencoders'' (see \cite{brantner2023symplectic}) and also used for ``structure-preserving transformers'' (see \cite{brantner2023structure}).
+Homogeneous spaces that are important for neural networks include the Stiefel manifold \cite{li2020efficient, kong2022momentum}, the Grassmann manifold \cite{oja1989neural} and the ``space of positions and orientations'' \cite{van2024geodesic}.
+Recalling the two classes of regularization constraints above (i.e. (i) orthogonality constraints and (ii) physical constraints) we remark that for (i) we show in \Cref{transformer} that optimization on spaces that preserve orthogonality can enable training in some cases in which it otherwise would not be possible; in other cases it can speed up training immensely \cite{kong2022momentum}.
+Regarding point (ii), optimizing on manifolds can be inevitable for training specific neural networks \cite{brantner2023symplectic}.
+We sketch these two different motivations in \Cref{fig:manifold_optimization_motivation}.